-“Alright.
+“All right.
 You two stay back here by the road.”
 Emma requested.

 “What!?”
 Roy yelled—his voice echoing with the bucket over his head.
 “We can’t go!?”

-“Take that thing off—how we you able to even walk with that on?
+“Take that thing off—how were you able to even walk with that on?
 And there… are a lot more Brown Suits around than I thought there would be.
 I don’t want to risk getting you two caught up in anything.
 Don’t worry—I’ll be okay.”